originphp/website/source/docs/storage.md

 ## Zip

-To use the ZIP storage engine, provide the filename with a full path.
+To use the ZIP storage engine, provide the filename with a full path, if you just want to work with ZIP files but not as a constant storage volume then see [origin/zip](/docs/utility/zip).

 ```php
 // config/storage.php